Genivia/RE-flex/doc/index.md

 To enable case-insensitive mode in <b>`reflex`</b> use the `-i` or `−−case-insensitive` option (or <i>`%%option case-insensitive`</i>).

-When converting regex patterns for use with a C++ regex library, use regex matcher converter flag `reflex::convert_flag::anycase` to convert the regex or use `(?i:φ)` to locally enable case-insensitive mode in a pattern `φ`.
-See
-\ref regex-convert for more details.
+When converting regex patterns for use with a C++ regex library, prepend `(?i)` to the regex to specify case-insensitive mode or use `(?i:φ)` to locally enable case-insensitive mode in the sub-pattern `φ`.
+The regex pattern may require conversion when the regex library does not support case-insensitive mode modifiers, see \ref regex-convert for more details.

 🔝 [Back to table of contents](#)